-In this companion novel to Amina’s Voice, Amina once again uses her voice to bridge the places, people, and communities she loves—this time across continents.
+In the companion novel to the beloved and award-winning Amina’s Voice, Amina once again uses her voice to bridge the places, people, and communities she loves—this time across continents.

 Hena Khan is a Pakistani American writer.
-She is the author of the middle grade novels Amina’s Voice, Amina’s Song, and More to the Story and picture books Golden Domesand Silver Lanterns, Under My Hijab, and It’s Ramadan, Curious George, among others.
-Hena lives in her hometown of Rockville, Maryland, with her basketball-loving family.
+She is the author of the middle grade novels Amina’s Voice, Amina’s Song, More to the Story, and the Zara’s Rules series and picture books Golden Domesand Silver Lanterns, Under My Hijab, and It’s Ramadan, Curious George, among others.
+Hena lives in her hometown of Rockville, Maryland, with her family.
 You can learn more about Hena and her books by visiting her website at HenaKhan.com or connecting with her @HenaKhanBooks.